StoryCloud/FrontEndChallenge/readme.md

 * Forks
 * Open Issues

-All required libraries are provided. **You can only edit app.js; you cannot touch index.html.** Solution does not need to support older browsers.
+All required libraries are provided.
+Solution does not need to support older browsers.

 ## CSS Test ##